Alliance Semiconductor: Exiting bankruptcy, growth, and portfolio expansion (1991–2001)

 Alliance survived bankruptcy reorganization, exiting Chapter 11 in 1991 and becoming a publicly traded company in December 1993.
-The company abandoned pretenses of ever managing their own chip manufacturing plant, spending the rest of its existence as a fabless outfit, focusing on designing DRAM and static RAM (SRAM).
+The company abandoned pretenses of ever managing its own chip manufacturing plant, spending the rest of its existence as a fabless outfit, focusing on designing DRAM and static RAM (SRAM).
 The company posted healthy profits in the early 1990s, earning $2 million between 1992 and 1993; $8.7 million between 1993 and 1994; and $23.9 million between 1994 and 1995.
 Revenues grew exponentially during this period as well, reaching $119.3 million in the period between March 1994 and March 1995.

 Although SRAM and DRAM remained Alliance's dominant focus, the company began diversifying slightly in the mid-1990s after acquiring Nimbus Technology, a GPU designer, in 1993.
 In 1995, they debuted the first of their ProMotion graphics adapter cards.
 Sales of ProMotion cards represented 10 percent of Alliance's total sales in 1995.

 Alliance's semiconductor investment portfolio in the late 1990s netted the company even more earnings.
 In February 1995, Alliance signed onto a $10-million investment in Chartered Semiconductor Manufacturing, a startup chip maker based in Singapore.
-The company invested an addition $41.6 million later that year, increasing their stake and receiving a guaranteed 15-percent share of production.
+The company invested an addition $41.6 million later that year, increasing its stake and receiving a guaranteed 15-percent share of production.
 When Chartered went public in November 1999, Alliance's stake was worth $198 million.
 In July 1995, Alliance formed a joint venture with S3 Graphics and United Microelectronics Corporation (UMC) to build a US$1-billion semiconductor plant in Hsinchu, Taiwan, with Alliance investing $60 million.
 Between 1996 and 1997, Alliance respectively invested $57.5 million and $16.8 million in United Semiconductor and United Silicon, two Taiwanese semiconductor startups.
 UMC soon after bought out both in their entirety, Alliance receiving over 283 shares of UMC in exchange for relinquishing their stakes in both.
 By 2000 Alliance's shares in UMC soon were worth over US$1 billion.

 In 2002 the company was rejected exemption from having to register as an investment company under the Investment Company Act of 1940 by the U.S. Securities and Exchange Commission, as Alliance's assets in investment securities for publicly traded chip foundries had accounted for more than 40 percent of Alliance's total assets.
 This forced Alliance to sell off large portions of their shares in these companies.